redvars/peacock/src/components/application/sidenav-menu-item/readme.md

 ### `setBlur() => Promise<void>`

-Sets blur on the native `input` in `goat-input`.
+Sets blur on the native `input` in `pc-input`.
 Use this method instead of the global `input.blur()`.

 #### Returns